Die cutting is one of those hobbies that you either know about and are heavily invested in, or you haven’t got the faintest idea about.

-Silhouette is one of the major players in the die cutting and vinyl cutting world, and the Portrait is their budget machine.
+Silhouette is one of the major players in the die cutting and vinyl cutting world, and the Portrait 2 is their latest budget machine.

 It’s a digital machine, that can be hooked up to your computer so you can cut whatever designs you fancy.
 It also comes with software to enable you to create and edit your designs as you see fit before you cut.